TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-subprocess.rst

    :func:`create_subprocess_exec` and :func:`create_subprocess_shell`
    functions.

-   This class is designed to have a similar API to the :class:`subprocess.Popen` class, but there are some notable differences:
+   This kundi is designed to have a similar API to the :class:`subprocess.Popen` class, but there are some notable differences: